CleanScan

 Digital checklists convert your scope of work into a structured, trackable task list.
 Each task is checked off by the crew member on a mobile device, time-stamped, and stored.
 Some systems allow photo attachments per task, creating a combined record of what was done, when, and what it looked like.

-The advantage over paper checklists is verification and accessibility.
+The advantage over paper checklists is accessibility.
 The client can review completion status without calling you.
-You can identify patterns — which tasks are consistently skipped, which sites take longer than expected, which crew members complete their lists fastest.
+You can also spot patterns: tasks skipped repeatedly, sites taking longer than expected, or crews rushing through lists.

 Where it falls short: Implementation requires buy-in from your crew.
 If the checklist is cumbersome or adds significant time to each shift, compliance will drop.
 The system has to be fast enough that filling it out feels like a minor step, not a second job.